Shelpin/aeternalsv2/tech_plan22_03.md

 The system solves a critical limitation in Telegram's platform: by default, bots cannot see messages from other bots in group chats.
 Our custom relay server architecture and direct Telegram API integration enable inter-bot message exchange, allowing our agents to respond to and interact with each other's messages.

-Recent progress has been significant, particularly in improving bot-to-bot communication and message filtering:
+Recent progress has been significant, particularly in improving bot-to-bot communication and architectural patterns:
+1. Implemented the crucial `waitForRuntime()` guard pattern for reliable ElizaOS runtime access
+2. Created proper `PluginComponent` base class for consistent component implementation
+3. Implemented complete plugin lifecycle (register, initialize, shutdown)
+4. Fixed memory integration with proper runtime access patterns
-1. Enhanced bot detection in the `TelegramMultiAgentPlugin.ts` to recognize various bot naming formats
+5. Enhanced bot detection in the `TelegramMultiAgentPlugin.ts` to recognize various bot naming formats
-2. Implemented improved probability-based response mechanisms in `ConversationManager.ts`
+6. Implemented improved probability-based response mechanisms in `ConversationManager.ts`
-3. Added detailed logging throughout the message processing pipeline
+7. Added detailed logging throughout the message processing pipeline
-4. Successfully rebuilt and restarted the entire agent system with improvements
+8. Successfully rebuilt and restarted the entire agent system with improvements

-5. All six agents are now operational and connected to the relay server
-6. Fixed previously identified TypeScript and SQLite integration issues
+Despite these improvements, we still face challenges with plugin loading, as our plugin is visible in character configs but not being properly initialized by ElizaOS.
+We need to continue investigating plugin loading mechanisms and alignment with ElizaOS best practices.

 This document serves as both an implementation guide and a knowledge repository for the project, ensuring that future work can be carried out with a clear understanding of the system's architecture and current state.